How BJJ and strength training work together

 Why strength training matters for BJJ athletes

-Brazilian Jiu-Jitsu (BJJ) is a martial art rooted in leverage, technique, and mental strategy — but it’s also incredibly physical.
-To move efficiently, control your opponent, and prevent injury, you need a strong, resilient body.
+Brazilian Jiu-Jitsu (BJJ) is rooted in leverage, technique, and strategy — but it’s also highly physical.
+To move efficiently, control opponents, and prevent injury, you need a resilient, well-conditioned body.
 That’s where strength training comes in.

-For women training in BJJ, building strength can make a massive difference.
-It helps close strength gaps in rolls with heavier opponents, boosts confidence on and off the mats, and improves overall athleticism.
+For women in BJJ, strength training can be a game-changer.
+It helps close strength gaps when rolling with heavier partners, boosts confidence on the mats, and builds athleticism that carries into every aspect of life.

-Strength training isn’t about becoming bulky or slow — it’s about becoming more explosive, durable, and controlled in your movements.
-Here’s how strength work translates directly to the mat:
+Strength training isn’t about getting bulky — it’s about moving with more power, control, and endurance.
+Here’s how it translates directly to the mats:

 1. Injury prevention

 BJJ is tough on joints, tendons, and muscles.
-Strengthening your body — especially the posterior chain, core, and stabilisers — helps reduce the risk of injuries like knee sprains, shoulder issues, and lower back pain.
+Strengthening your posterior chain, core, and stabilisers reduces the risk of knee sprains, shoulder issues, and back pain.

 4. Better endurance